kalbergaria/GitRef/README.md

 # GitRef
 My personal git reference guide.
-For the most part I have excluded the basics, for that I recommend referring to my favorite git guise in the following section.
+For the most part I have excluded the basics, however, for the basics I recommend referring to my favorite git guide in the following section.
 <br><br>

 # 1) Guides I like to Reference